iamshajeer/Cordova-Shajeer-FCM/README.md

 You will need to ensure that you have installed the appropiate Android SDK libraries.

-:warning: For Android >5.0 status bar icon, you must include transparent solid color icon with name 'fcm_push_icon.png' in the 'res' folder in the same way you add the other application icons.
-If you do not set this resource, then the SDK will use the default icon for your app which may not meet the standards for Android >5.0.

 #### iOS compilation details
 Put the downloaded file 'GoogleService-Info.plist' in the Cordova project root folder.